imputnet/cobalt/docs/run-an-instance.md

 - **`limit`** specifies how many requests the API key can make during the window specified in the `RATELIMIT_WINDOW` env.
     - when omitted, the limit specified in `RATELIMIT_MAX` will be used.
+    - it can be also set to `"unlimited"`, in which case the API key bypasses all rate limits.

 - **`ips`** contains an array of allowlisted IP ranges, which can be specified both as individual ips or CIDR ranges (e.g. *`["192.168.42.69", "2001:db8::48", "10.0.0.0/8", "fe80::/10"]`*).
     - when specified, only requests from these ip ranges can use the specified api key.